 What is your view on the Bruneian filmmaking scene and where do you think it’s headed?

-Being a relatively small country where the focus tends towards other sectors, there was lesser emphasis on the arts.
-But that has definitely changed now.
-Musicals and theatre presentations have slowly increased in Brunei ever since drama studies was introduced to the curriculum.
-And that was fairly recent, only about 6 years ago.
+Being a relatively small country where the focus tends towards other sectors, there was little emphasis on the arts in the past.
+But that has definitely changed.
+Musicals and theatre presentations have slowly increased in popularity in Brunei since drama studies was introduced to the curriculum.
+And that was fairly recent, only about six years ago.

 The same evolution can be seen in filmmaking.
 When I started out in 2010, there weren’t many local youths dabbling in the art of making movies from a DSLR.
 Many were merely recording wedding videos and taking portrait shots.
-The major filmmakers were mainly from a television background and during that time Brunei did not have a film school.
+The major filmmakers were mainly from a television background and at the time, Brunei did not have a film school.
 So handling a DSLR was purely for recreational purposes.

-Nowadays, there are a handful of filmmakers who make stories, group actors and showcases on youtube etc. Some like me prefer to present our work in international film festivals promoting not only our brand of work but also our country along with it.
+Nowadays, there is a handful of filmmakers who make stories, group actors and showcases on YouTube etc. Some, like me, prefer to present our work in international film festivals, promoting not only our brand of work but also our country.
 I believe this progression will rise steadily.

 I was trained in theatre.
 I would say I was fortunate to be able to take on the art and even prove my worth on the theatre stage.
-For me, stage acting is a discipline that you carry with you throughout your whole life and can be applied pretty much anywhere.
-When speaking to the public, it has proven to be very useful to 'captivate' people and to allow them to listen to your stories or 'pitch'.
+For me, stage acting is a discipline that you carry with you throughout your life, and it can be applied pretty much anywhere.
+When speaking to the public, it has proven to be very useful to ‘captivate’ people and allow them to listen to your stories or ‘pitch’.

-I like to allow my viewers to question and be curious through my stories, so that is what I focus on more than anything.
+I like to allow my viewers to question and be curious through my stories.
+This is what I focus on more than anything.
 For me, telling a story allowed me to be in a position that I enjoyed very much, so I shifted to do mainly that.
-It’s immersive like being in a space suit and space is the film we make and inhabit.
+It’s immersive, like being in a space suit and space is the film we make and inhabit.

 Can you share more about your approach to filmmaking?

 For me, filmmaking is like an art tableau.
 I tend to film a lot in guerrilla mode whenever I am on the go.
-Sometimes I just capture what I see around me and then if I feel it is suitable, I would use it and write something about that particular scene or landscape I filmed.
-This was how I did my 'vanishing children' series.
+Sometimes I just capture what I see around me and then if I feel it is suitable, I would use it and write something about that particular scene or landscape.
+This was how I did my ‘vanishing children’ series.

 Brurealism is indeed a blend of Bruneian elements and the surreal.
-I wanted to distinguish myself from my other filmmakers in Brunei.
-They had bigger budgets and more manpower and so I decided to be more 'humble' in my approach and focus more on the story and make it a unique one.
+I wanted to distinguish myself from other filmmakers in Brunei.
+They had bigger budgets and more manpower and so, I decided to be more ‘humble’ in my approach and focus more on the story and make it unique.

 Even as an actor, I’ve always wanted to stand out by being the dark horse or the odd one out.

-The general Bruneian audiences don't go for these art house type movies at all.
-I have often been criticised by my fellow peers and the public for being 'obscure'.
-However, some audiences do appreciate its deeper message and that is why my films travel the world.
-They don't necessarily depict a common image of Brunei, but albeit a darker truth.
-I am an avid admirer of David Lynch and also French cinema, Truffaut, and Jean Pierre Jeunet but also take inspiration from video games and even manga.
-I borrow and take from all sources, much like we all do and spit it out onto a frame of work which is my country.
+The general Bruneian audiences don’t go for art house movies.
+I have often been criticised by my fellow peers and the public for being ‘obscure’.
+However, some audiences do appreciate the deeper message in my films and that is why my films travel the world.
+They don’t necessarily depict a common image of Brunei, albeit a darker truth.
+I am an avid admirer of David Lynch and also French cinema, Truffaut and Jean Pierre Jeunet, but I also take inspiration from video games and manga.
+I borrow and take from all sources, much like we all do, and spit them out on to a frame of work, which is my country.

-While based in Paris, you incorporate not just Bruneian talents but also Bruneian motifs and elements.
-How do you think it has connected with an international audience?
+While based in Paris, you incorporated not just Bruneian talents but also Bruneian motifs and elements.
+How do you think they have connected with an international audience?